Cooperative Retriever and Ranker in Deep Recommenders: Experiments

-As discussed in Section~\ref{sec:resample} and ~\ref{sec:distillation}, we provide the theoretical results of asymptotic-unbiased estimation of the KL divergence.
-To further investigate the influence of the pool size, we conduct experiments on the Gowalla dataset where the pool size is set from $\{50, 100, 150, 200, 250, 300\}$, as shown in Figure~\ref{fig:pool_size}.
+As discussed in Section~\ref{sec:resample} and ~\ref{sec:distillation}, we provide the theoretical results of asymptotic-unbiased estimation of the KL divergence and the log-softmax.
+To further investigate the influence of the negative number, we conduct experiments on the three datasets where the negative number is varied in $\{10, 20, 30, 40, 50\}$.
+The results are shown in the right column of Figure~\ref{fig:sampling_neg}.

-CoRR has consistently better performance with the increasing size of the sampling pool, which corresponds with the theoretical results detailed in Section~\ref{sec:distillation}.
-When more items are sampled to calculate the KL divergence, the bias of the estimated gets smaller, resulting in a more accurate estimation of all items.
+These figures show that CoRR has consistently better performance with the increasing number of negative samples, being in line with the theoretical results detailed in Section~\ref{sec:distillation}.
+When more items are sampled for approximating the KL divergence and log-softmax loss, their estimation bias gets smaller, so that the both retrievers and rankers are better trained.